Hydrangea anomala D. Don

 Bloom Time: Midsummer

 Hydrangea anomala is a woody climbing plant that grows up to 40 feet (12 m) in height on trees or rock faces, climbing using small aerial roots on the stems.
-The leaves are deciduous, ovate, up to 5 inches (13 cm) long and up to 4 inches (10 cm) wide, with a heart-shaped base, coarsely serrated margin, and acute apex.
-The flowers are produced in flat corymbs, up to 6 inches (15 cm) in diameter, in mid-summer.
+The leaves are deciduous, ovate, up to 5 inches (13 cm) long and 4 inches (10 cm) wide, with a heart-shaped base, coarsely serrated margins, and acute apex.
+Flowers are produced in flat corymbs up to 6 inches (15 cm) in diameter and appear in mid-summer.
 Each corymb includes a small number of peripheral sterile white flowers up to 1.4 inches (3.5 cm) across and numerous small creamy-white fertile flowers.
-The fruit is a dry, urn-shaped capsule, containing several small, winged seeds.
+Fruits are dry urn-shaped capsules containing several small, winged seeds.

 USDA hardiness zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

-Hydrangeas prefer a sunny or semi-shaded position, in a cool area of the garden with shelter from cold, drying winds.
+Hydrangeas prefer a sunny or semi-shaded position in a cool garden area with shelter from cold, drying winds.
 For this reason, they are especially useful for brightening up shaded borders and make a lovely feature in the dappled shade of woodland gardens.
 Try to avoid hot, sunny areas and east-facing spots where cold winds can damage the spring growth.

 - Back to genus Hydrangea